gwijthoff/texting/exercises/distributed_memory.md

 How was this information collected?
 With or without your knowledge?

-In our digital sabbath, we've been reflecting on the experience of disconnection.
+In our weekly "digital sabbath," we’ve been reflecting on the experience of disconnection.
 But what forms of digital memorialization do we lose out on when we no longer have such a granular level of access to our daily lives in the past?

 How do past forms of memorialization (note taking, photography, 8mm film cameras) compare to forms of memorialization today?
 Do you remember the moment you decided to take a given photo, and why, on March 9, 2016?
 Do you think you would be able to remember the moment you decided to memorialize something if you did so through an older medium (note, film photo, etc?)